 Every digital marketing activity, paid or unpaid, conducted on search engines (Google, Yahoo, Bing) is considered search engine marketing (SEM).

-Paid digital marketing is online advertisement brands pay for (e.g., PPC ads), while organic ranking using search engine optimization (SEO) is usually cost-free.
+Paid digital marketing is online advertisement brands pay for (e.g., PPC and Google ads), while organic ranking using search engine optimization (SEO) is usually cost-free.

 Pay-per-click advertising isn't exclusive to search engines; you can also do it on social media platforms.

 The entire amount you pay every time a visitor clicks on your link is called cost-per-click (CPC).
 The CPC you set determines the placement of your ad.